ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Experiments

 \subsection{Experimental Settings}

-\paragrapht{Datasets.} While the DreamBench~\cite{ruiz2023dreambooth} and CustomConcept101~\cite{customdiffusion} datasets contain only salient objects and animals, we extend our benchmark with character concepts to enable a more comprehensive evaluation in both single and multiple concept settings.
+\textbf{Datasets.} While the DreamBench~\cite{ruiz2023dreambooth} and CustomConcept101~\cite{customdiffusion} datasets contain only salient objects and animals, we extend our benchmark with character concepts to enable a more comprehensive evaluation in both single and multiple concept settings.

+Our dataset includes 12 objects, 5 animals, and 7 characters (5 \textit{regular humans} and 2 \textit{special humans}), which are shown in Figure~\ref{figure:chapter6_experiment_dataset}.
+The key distinction between regular humans and special humans is that for the latter, we aim to also preserve their outfits, while for regular human characters, our primary focus is only on their faces.
+For multiple concepts generation, we focus on the interaction between character-object and character-animal, resulting in 60 combinations.

+In our dataset, we include challenging concepts from DreamBench~\cite{ruiz2023dreambooth}, such as objects with fine-grained details (\eg small texts and intricate visual patterns), as well as human subjects with distinctive attributes (\eg unique outfits and accessories).
+These design choices introduce significant challenges in preserving identity and fine details, particularly in multi-concept settings.
+Moreover, when these challenging concepts are combined, the task becomes substantially more difficult due to increased competition in attention and representation, making identity preservation and compositional accuracy more demanding (See Figure~\ref{fig:rebuttal_hard_concepts}).

-\paragrapht{Implementation Details.} For single concept learning, we incorporate KronA-WED to all linear layers in all attention modules of the U-Net with the decomposition factor $f=16$.
-We set the weight $\lambda_{attn} = 0.001$ while the other weights are based on disentangled learning settings~\cite{chendisenbooth}.
+\textbf{Implementation Details.} For single concept learning, we incorporate KronA-WED to all linear layers in all attention modules of the U-Net with the decomposition factor $f=16$.
+We set the weight $\lambda_{SAR} = 0.001$ while the other weights are based on disentangled learning settings~\cite{chendisenbooth}.
 The unified weight $\Delta\theta$ for ShowFlow-M is fused from the two weights learned by ShowFlow-S with gradient fusion~\cite{gu2024mix}.

-\paragrapht{Evaluation Setting.} In our evaluation process for single concept generation, prompts are divided into four main types, including Recontextualization, Restylization, Interaction, and Property Modification, and prompt templates are borrowed from previous works~\cite{ruiz2023dreambooth, gu2024mix}.
+\textbf{Evaluation Setting.} The prompts for single concept generation are divided into four main types, including Recontextualization, Restylization, Interaction, and Property Modification, and prompt templates are borrowed from previous works~\cite{ruiz2023dreambooth, gu2024mix}.
 For multiple concepts generation, we define a list of prompts for each combination that focuses on the interaction between concepts, especially character-object and character-animal interactions.